Live at Roseland: Elements of 4

-Live at Roseland: Elements of 4 is a video album by American recording artist Beyoncé.
+Live at Roseland: Elements of 4 is a video album by American singer Beyoncé.
 It was released on November 21, 2011, through Parkwood Entertainment and Columbia Records.
 The album features a concert film which was filmed during Beyoncé's 4 Intimate Nights with Beyoncé revue, held at the Roseland Ballroom in New York City between August 14–19, 2011.
-It was directed by Beyoncé, Ed Burke and Anthony Green, and was executively produced by Beyoncé.
-The DVD was filmed during her 4 Intimate Nights with Beyoncé revue, which was held at the Roseland Ballroom in New York City in August 2011.

 Sony Music Entertainment and Columbia Records promoted Live at Roseland: Elements of 4 by holding screenings of the film.
 The album was also promoted by posting teasers and live performances of some songs.
 Seven music videos which were placed on the album were also released prior to its official release.
 The complete concert film premiered exclusively on Vevo on November 20, the day prior to album's release.
 The same day, Beyoncé held a screening of the film at the Paris Theater in New York City, which was attended by fans.
-Live at Roseland: Elements of 4 received positive response from music critics who praised Beyoncé's live performances during the revue, the album's documentary style and the intimate footage from Beyoncé's personal life.
+Live at Roseland received positive response from music critics who praised Beyoncé's live performances during the revue, the album's documentary style and the intimate footage from Beyoncé's personal life.
 The album was also included on several year-end lists of best DVDs of 2011.

 Upon its release, the album charted on several international charts, topping the Dutch Music DVD chart and peaking at number two on the US Top Music Videos, charting within the top ten in almost every European country upon its release.
 The standard edition of the album was certified gold, and the deluxe edition was certified platinum by the Recording Industry Association of America (RIAA).
 It was also certified platinum by the Australian Recording Industry Association (ARIA) and gold by the Polish Society of the Phonographic Industry (ZPAV).